Benign Breast Problems

 Tuberculosis of the Breast is a common condition in India.
 It causes “cold abscesses” that are typically not warm or painful.
 It can also present as sinus and fistulae of the breast that drain pus for prolonged periods of time.
 It can be diagnosed on core needle biopsy but more often than not is picked up after surgery.
 It needs to be distinguished from granulomatous mastitis as the two conditions are often confused with each-other.
 The condition does not respond to usual antibiotics and needs to be treated with anti-tubercular therapy for 6 months or more.

 Milky discharge from the nipple in a woman who is not pregnant or breast feeding is called galactorrhea.
-It is often caused by hormonal disturbances or endocrine problems rather than intrinsic problems of the breast itself.
-To work-up galactorrhea we usually start with a complete review of medications you may be taking.
-Common medicines that can cause galactorrhea include some antacids, antidepressants, antipsychotics, anti-hypertensive and estrogen containing drugs.
-A hormonal workup may include measuring blood levels of Prolactin and Thyroid hormones.
+It is often caused by hormonal or endocrine problems, rather than intrinsic problems of the breast itself.
+Common medicines can cause galactorrhea.
+These include some antacids, antidepressants, antipsychotics, anti-hypertensive and estrogen containing drugs.
+A blood levels of Prolactin and Thyroid hormones is often advised.
 Rarely galactorrhea may be caused by a tumor in the pituitary gland and hence a complete workup should be done by seeing a breast specialist.